Posting

-It was the translation layer between the work you actually did and the strange language a job posting expects to hear.
+It was the gap between the work you actually did and the language a job posting expects to hear.

 Cross-functional launch ownership, customer signal, measurable outcomes.